 The natural light - because it sits on the south bank of the Douro, its façade looks to the north.
 This means that you have indirect sunlight passing through the big windows and skylights that were built to make sure the hotel is well-lit throughout the year.

-The rooms are very spacious - it looks like a hotel built-in the 1800 when you need as much space as possible for all the luggage everyone carried.
-The furniture is well-appointed, simple, stylish and solid.
+The rooms are very spacious - it looks like a hotel built-in the 1800 when you need as much space as possible for all the luggage everyone carries.
+The furniture is well-appointed, simple, stylish, and solid.
 The Yeatman manages to give you a comfortable and refined room environment, where you can actually relax and enjoy the view.
 It’s not just there to look pretty!

-Not only each room share the same view to Porto, but they also have a colossal balcony in where to sit and enjoy this sight.
-The rooms have different themes from all the companies, wineries, producers who are involved in wine.
+Not only does each room share the same view as Porto, but they also have a colossal balcony on which to sit and enjoy this sight.
+The rooms have different themes from all the companies, wineries, and producers who are involved in wine.
 They were given complete freedom to decorate the rooms in the way they felt best.
-I stayed at the Herdade da Sabrosa room (326) , with some very interesting photos of what the relaxed lifestyle of Alentejo is like.
+I stayed in the Herdade da Sabrosa room (326), with some very interesting photos of what the relaxed lifestyle of Alentejo is like.

 The luxury suites are located on the corner and the suite Bacchus is a standalone house away from the main building.
-The rack rate for this rounds about 2000€ per night.
+The rack rate for this round is about 2000€ per night.